AkshithaYasala/smart-citizen-ai/README.md

 - **Public access policies**: Configured for citizen self-service
 - **Secure file uploads**: Validated and scoped storage access
 - **CORS enabled**: Secure cross-origin requests

-## 🚀 Deployment

-### Deploy with Lovable (Recommended)

-1. Open your project in Lovable
-2. Click "Publish" in the top right
-3. Your app will be live with a custom URL!

-### Manual Deployment

-The application can be deployed to any platform supporting Vite apps:
-- Vercel
-- Netlify
-- Render
-- Cloudflare Pages

 ## 📱 Usage

 ### For Citizens